Southwood Secondary School: History

 Southwood was founded in 1962.
-Although it has one of the lower student enrollments in the region, that does not seem to affect performance.
-It has proven itself over the years with its numerous Ontario scholars and high success rates from the literacy test: 6% above the board average and 8% above the provincial average.
-Southwood's unique role as a high school is explained here in a report from the Region of Waterloo to the school board:
+It has one of the lower student enrollments in the region.
+Its success rates in the literacy test are 6% above the board average and 8% above the provincial average.
+A 2003 report from the Region of Waterloo to the school board said of the school:

 Southwood Secondary School’s culture is unique due to its student population being made up of students residing in an urban environment and a significant number of students from a rural environment.
 It is the only secondary school located in the west side of Galt-Cambridge to serve that community as well as the adjacent Township of North Dumfries.

 It became the subject of controversy in 2003 when it was perceived that this was an undersized school and should be closed, as funding was needed to build the Huron Heights Secondary School elsewhere in the Region.
 After lengthy protests, differing proposals, and the November 2003 municipal election, the trustees voted to reverse the decision of the previous board and keep Southwood open.

 Programs

-Southwood is known for its music, drama and mathematics programs.
+Southwood has music, drama and mathematics programs.
 Prior to the 2005/2006 school year, Southwood also hosted the area's French Immersion program, which has since moved to GCI.
 As of the 2006-2007 school year, Southwood has hosted the region's PAL program.